delb-xml/snakesist/README.rst

     names = db.retrieve_resources('//*:persName')
     # note the namespace wildcard in the XPath expression

+    # append 'Python' to all names which are 'Monty' and delete the rest
     for name in names:
         if name.node.full_text == 'Monty':
             name.node.append_child(' Python')